data-edu/data-science-in-education/_book/05-foundational-skills_1.md

 - RStudio environment and pane layout
 - Basics of customizing your RStudio environment
 - Steps for working through new and unfamiliar content
-- Downloading and accessing the data sets used in this book
+- Accessing the data sets used in this book

-## Getting Started

 First, you will need to download the latest versions of R and RStudio.
 R is a free environment for statistical computing and graphics using the programming language R.